On the Pauli Spectrum of QAC0: Introduction

 An alternative approach for achieving sample-efficient learning algorithms is performing \textit{partial} tomography on arbitrary quantum channels.
-For example, rather than full process tomography of a channel $\calE$, \cite{huang2022learning} consider the task of learning the function $f(O_i,\rho)=\Tr(O_i\calE(\rho))$ for a class of $M$ observables $\{O_i\}_{i=1}^M$ and input state $\rho$ sampled from a locally-flat distribution.
-For an arbitrary quantum channel $\calE$ and bounded-degree observables of spectral norm $\|O_i\|\leq 1$, they prove that $2^{O(\log(1/\epsilon)\log(n))}$ samples are sufficient to learn the function to error $\epsilon$ with high probability.
-While this result achieves low sample complexity for arbitrary quantum channels, it is not well-suited to characterizing channels corresponding to classical Boolean functions.
-Namely, the restriction to locally-flat input distributions implies that, for quantum channels encoding classical Boolean functions, measurement expectations will be biased towards inputs which are not in the computational basis and, thus, uninformative.
-Instead, our work focuses on learning Choi representations, which gives a stronger learning guarantee; for example the guarantees are meaningful for learning Boolean functions (see \Cref{cor:learning-bool}).
+For example, rather than full process tomography of a channel $\calE$, \cite{huang2022learning} consider the task of learning the function $f(O_i,\rho)=\Tr(O_i\calE(\rho))$ for a class of $M$ observables $\{O_i\}_{i=1}^M$ and input state $\rho$.
+For an arbitrary quantum channel $\calE$ and bounded-degree observables of spectral norm $\|O_i\|\leq 1$, they prove that $2^{O(\log(1/\epsilon)\log(n))}$ samples are sufficient to learn the function for all observables to error $\epsilon$ with high probability.
+At a high level, our result and that of \cite{huang2022learning} both establish and leverage Fourier concentration (i.e.~low-degree approximation) to obtain efficient learning algorithms for quantum channels.
+However, our results operate in different settings.
+Namely, our work learns a low-degree approximation of the channel's Choi representation, whereas theirs learns low-degree approximations of the channel's Heisenberg-evolved observables $O_i^*=\calE^\dag(O_i)$, where $f(O_i,\rho)=\Tr(O_i^*\rho)$. \cite{huang2022learning} show that under a locally-flat input distribution, the Heisenberg-evolved observables of general channels are well approximated by low-degree observables.
+While this enables efficient learning of \textit{any} quantum channel, restriction to locally-flat input distributions implies that, for quantum channels encoding classical Boolean functions, measurement expectations will be biased towards inputs which are not in the computational basis and, thus, uninformative.
+Our work instead obtains a sample-efficient learning result for the specific class of Choi representations of single-output-qubit $\QACZ$ circuits, with average-case guarantees according to the uniform distribution over computational basis states.
+To obtain this result, we prove low-degree concentration of $\QACZ$ Choi representations.
+This concentration result can further be shown to imply concentration of the channel's Heisenberg-evolved observables and, thus, could potentially be leveraged by the \cite{huang2022learning} procedure to offer a learning guarantee for single-qubit-output $\QACZ$ channels without restriction to locally-flat input distributions.
+It is an interesting direction of future research to formally relate the two works.

+Finally, sample-efficient quantum channel learning algorithms can also be achieved by leveraging \textit{quantum-enhanced} experiments. \cite{chen22} proved exponential separations between learning algorithms with external quantum memory and those without.
+Building upon this, \cite{caro2023learning} recently demonstrated that full characterization of an unknown quantum channel's Pauli transfer matrix requires exponentially many channel queries in the case of classical processing and memories, but only polynomial samples in the case of quantum processing and memory.
+In this work, however, we do not consider quantum-enhanced experiments.
+Instead, we demonstrate that there exists a non-quantum-enhanced quasipolynomial learning algorithm for approximate characterization of the full Choi representation of single-output $\QACZ$ channels.